Finesville Dam Removal

 Like other dams removed by the MWA and partners, this removal was initiated by the property owner.
 All of the dams on the Musconetcong River are obsolete, none of them produce power and none of them were ever designed to attenuate floodwaters.
 They are a liability for those who own them.
 When a dam owner decides to pursue removal there is financial assistance available from many originations working to restore our nation's rivers.

-MWA and funders, Natural Resource Conservation Service (NRCS), USF&W, American Rivers and National Oceanographic Atmospheric Administration (NOAA), Watershed Institute and Conservation Resources Inc. worked over four years with local residents and stakeholders from both Holland and Pohatcong Township.
+MWA and funders, Natural Resource Conservation Service (NRCS), US Fish & Wildlife (USF&W), American Rivers, National Oceanographic Atmospheric Administration (NOAA), Watershed Institute and Conservation Resources Inc. worked over four years with local residents and stakeholders from both Holland and Pohatcong Townships.

 Why remove dams?